Ideas + Advice

 Choose rich, saturated colors

-For a warm color scheme, try saffron, ruby, bright pink, magenta and golden yellow.
+For a warm color scheme, try saffron, bright pink, magenta and golden yellow.
+Ruby and teal grew in popularity by 14 and 15 percent over the past quarter — consider this your sign to incorporate these two designer-approved hues!
 Cool boho colors include amethyst, turquoise and jade.
 You don't have to choose between warm and cool; combine them so your space exudes exuberance and energy.
 Stick with more neutral tones for large pieces and upholstered furniture for longevity.

 Mix patterns and textures

 To reflect the well-traveled vibe of boho, choose patterns from other parts of the world.
 Africa, Asia and South America all produce distinctive, culturally influenced aesthetics.
-Think mosaics, geometrics, tribal prints and paisleys.
+Think mosaics and tribal prints.
+For an extra dose of on-trend print, choose paisley and geometrics, which saw rises on Google Trends in search interest by six and five percent over the past quarter, respectively.
 Select a mix of textures — smooth, plush, soft, coarse — to add another layer of sumptuousness.

 Blend the old and the new